Russian billionaire, Ukraine peace negotiators may have been targeted by poisoning attack: Report

 They felt symptoms such as red eyes and peeling of skin after they held a meeting in Ukraine’s capital city Kyiv on March 3.

-Russian billionaire Roman Abramovich and Ukraine peace negotiators experienced symptoms believed to have been caused by a suspected poisoning attack, The Wall Street Journal reported on Monday, quoting people familiar with the matter.
+Russian billionaire Roman Abramovich and Ukrainian negotiators experienced symptoms believed to have been caused by a suspected poisoning attack after they met for informal peace talks, The Wall Street Journal reported on Monday, quoting people familiar with the matter.

 Abramovich, Ukrainian MP Rustem Umerov and another negotiator reportedly experienced symptoms such as red eyes, constant and painful tearing and peeling of skin.
 This was after they held a meeting in Ukraine’s capital city Kyiv on March 3.

+The Russian billionaire began taking part in attempts to end the conflict in Ukraine soon after Moscow attacked the east European country on February 24.
+He has longstanding ties with Russian President Vladimir Putin, according to The Wall Street Journal.

-An investigative journalism portal, Bellingcat, cited experts as saying that the symptoms were likely to have been caused by “intentional poisoning with an undefined chemical weapon”.
+An investigative journalism portal, Bellingcat, cited experts as saying that the symptoms that the three men felt were likely to have been caused by “intentional poisoning with an undefined chemical weapon”.
 The people who felt the symptoms had reportedly only consumed chocolates and water in the preceding few hours.

 Another negotiator who also consumed the chocolates did not feel any symptoms, according to Bellingcat.